BenjaminUrquhart/JITSpeak/README.md

 **Unimplemented Features:**
 - `match` expressions
 - `catch` expressions
+- Infinite loop/recursion timeouts - you shouldn't be using this on untrusted code anyway.

 **Partially supported features:**
 - `with` loops - simple loops work, mileage may vary with more complex logic